MileHacker Logo

 Metropolitan Scope

-The metropolitan area's population totals approximately 1.2 million (2023 estimate).
+The city area's population totals approximately 1.2 million (2023 estimate).
 Major industries include footwear, textiles, food processing, and oil refining.
 The city is noted for its education and healthcare sectors.
 It functions as a gateway to adventure tourism in saintnder department.

 Quick Facts